The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 This isn’t just my opinion, by the way.

-Research has shown that friends are well-positioned for mate poaching, and that boyfriends and husbands have good reasons to be worried of her friends (the obvious caveat is that those friends must be attractive).
+Research has shown that friends are well-positioned for mate poaching and that boyfriends and husbands have good reasons to be worried about their friends (the obvious caveat: friends must be attractive).

 The “be as mannish as you can be” to get laid (fails the “law of optimum balance”)

-Tomassi makes the case that men must be masculine to attract women because women want manly men.
+Tomassi says men must be masculine to attract women.

 That’s most certainly true… Up to a point.

-It’s the law of optimum balance that Rollo Tomassi again fails at -and it also applies to dating-.
+The law of optimum balance also applies to dating.

 Soso Advice for Relationships